Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

   </figcaption>
 </figure>

 BSP holes or leaks are another type of collision artifact where items or players can fall through the map.
 It is not known what causes this, but it can be resolved by altering triangulation around the affected area (rotating edges).
-Compiling the BSP with [phantom_tool][] also prevents this.
+Compiling the BSP with [phantom_tool][] or H1A Tool's [fix-phantom-bsp option][h1a-tool#phantom-bsp-fix]  also prevents this.

 # Pathfinding data
 The BSP contains data on traversable surfaces which aid AI in pathfinding (walking to a destination).
 This data is generated automatically during BSP compilation and is retained even in when the BSP is compiled into multiplayer maps.